freddiejbawden/notes/exc/big-table.md

 ### Row

 A row is uniquely identified using a key.
 They are sorted alphabetical order.
 All rows are atomic however they do not support transactions across rows.
 Transaction guarantees only apply to a single row.
-This design decision makes it easier for clients to reason about a table's behaviour under concurrent updates as there will never be a half completed transaction.
+This design decision makes it easier for clients to reason about a table's behavior under concurrent updates as there will never be a half completed transaction.

-A sequence of rows are known as a _tablet_.
+A sequence of rows are known as a **_tablet_**.
 Structuring rows in tablets allows for faster access.
 Note: BigTable doesn't explicitly support tablets, it is a design pattern with the ID.
 Using tablets makes reading short ranges quicker as they are usually in a few machines rather than spread across a large number.

-Tablets can be exploited in BigTable to make analysis more efficent, for example grouping tablets by domain can help crawlers look at a set of related pages quickly.
+Tablets can be exploited in BigTable to make analysis more efficient, for example grouping tablets by domain can help crawlers look at a set of related pages quickly.

 >_Aside_: Possible Exam Question
 >